svn2github/wordpress-vip-plugins/view-all-posts-pages/readme.txt

 == Upgrade Notice ==

+= 0.8 =
+Plugin won't unnecessarily execute its functionality if no posts are available and is now more thoroughly translatable.

+= 0.7 =
+Further ensures plugins and themes correctly see a "View All" page as full post content.

 = 0.6.1 =
 Resolves a problem where requests for view-all templates redirect to the article.

 = 0.6 =
-Adds better support for sites that use verbose page rules, resolving situations where requests for print template redirect to the post.
+Adds better support for sites that use verbose page rules, resolving situations where requests for view-all template redirect to the post.

 = 0.5 =
 Infinite loops may result from previous method used to display entire post's content for the View All display.
 This update eliminates that possibility by using the the_post action rather than the the_content filter.
 Props to the WordPress.com VIP Support team (batmoo) and stevenkword.